raphamorim/react-tv/README.md

 ### Platform

-When building a cross-platform tv app, you'll want to re-use as much code as possible.
-Scenarios may arise where it makes sense for the code to be different, for example you may want to implement separate visual components for `LG-WebOS` and `Samsung-Tizen`.
+When building a cross-platform TV app, you'll want to re-use as much code as possible.
+You'll probably have different scenarios where different code might be necessary.
+For instance, you may want to implement separated visual components for `LG-WebOS` and `Samsung-Tizen`.

-React-TV provides `Platform` module to easily organize your code and separate it by platform:
+React-TV provides the `Platform` module to easily organize your code and separate it by platform:

 ```js
 import { Platform } from 'react-tv'